juxor/afaq/markdown/secG3.md

 fundamentally changes the nature of the society built upon it and whether it counts as genuinely libertarian or not.

-Tucke was well aware of the implications of such differences.
-Supporting a scheme like Rothbard's meant _"departing from Anarchistic ground,"_ it was _"Archism"_ and, as he stressed in reply to one supporter of such property rights, it opened the door to other authoritarian positions: _"Archism in one point is taking him to Archism is another.
+Tucker was well aware of the implications of such differences.
+Supporting a scheme like Rothbard's meant _"departing from Anarchistic ground,"_ it was _"Archism"_ and, as he stressed in reply to one supporter of such property rights, it opened the door to other authoritarian positions: _"Archism in one point is taking him to Archism in another.
 Soon, if he is logical, he will be an Archist in all respects."_ It was a _"fundamentally foolish"_ position, because it _"starts with a basic proposition that must be looked upon by all consistent Anarchists as obvious nonsense."_ _"What follows from this?"_ asked